Newms34/Taxonomy/README.md

  - To view a specific sub-tree, go to `localhost:8080/tree/myTaxon`, where `myTaxon` is the taxon you want as the 'root' of your tree.
  - To view the info on a specific taxon, go to `localhost:8080/info/myTaxon`, where `myTaxon` is the taxon you want info on.
  - Finally, to view all taxa in raw, un-organized format, go to `localhost:8080/allTax/`

+#Remote Version
+There is also a remote version of this app available at davetaxonomy.herokuapp.com.
+The api methods are the same as for the local version, but just replace `localhost:8080` with `davetaxonomy.herokuapp.com`.
+Happy taxonomying!

 ##Credits:
 This was written by yours truly, [David Newman](https://github.com/Newms34)